Meatball-Sub-11/Meatball-Sub-11/README.md

 * **Data Stores**: PostgreSQL, SQLite
 * **Data Analysis & Scientific**: Pandas, NumPy, SciPy, Matplotlib
 * **Dev Essentials**: VS Code, Git, GitHub, CI/CD (GitHub Actions), PyCharm, WSL2, Docker, Jira, crafting great RESTful APIs, and asynchronous programming.

 ---

+### 💻 What's on My Workbench Right Now

+* **Deltabox Store**: This is my big project at the moment – an ambitious e-commerce platform that I'm building from the ground up with the aim of launching it as a business.
+It's a fantastic journey exploring a performant backend in **Rust (Axum)** and a dynamic frontend powered by **Vite**.
+It's all about pushing the limits of modern web development and honing my full-stack capabilities through a real-world venture.

+---